Nallu-Swami/Nallu-Swami/README.md

 </p>

 ## Achievements
-- My Startup UMACE has been Selected in SharkTank India
+- 🏆  One of My Startup made it to SharkTank India Season 3 Round 2 - UMACE
-- 🏆Finalist in Smart India Hackathon 2023
+- 🏆 Finalist in Smart India Hackathon 2023 - NERAP
-- 🏆 IEEE YESIST 12 (Egypt) 2023 Finalist
+- 🏆 IEEE YESIST 12 (Egypt) 2023 Finalist - Femunity
-- 🏆 Google Developer Solution Challenge Top 10 Finalist (4th Place)
+- 🏆 Google Developer Solution Challenge Top 10 Finalist 2023 (4th Place) - Femunity
+- 🏆 Qualified for Microsoft Imagine Cup MVP Round - Rotm
-- Only team from India in Google Developer Solution Challenge in Top 10
+- 🏆 Only team from India in Google Developer Solution Challenge in Top 10

 ## Skills and Technologies
 Here are the programming languages and technologies I'm proficient in: